Ramprasad-Group/polyga/tutorials/basic/analyzing.md

 ```

 If we open the Silly\_Test folder we should see some images as well.
 The first
-one should look something like this, although, GAs are heuristic models so
+one should look something like this, although, GAs are stochastic models so
 your results may vary.
 ![properties image](../../imgs/UnitedPolymersOfCool_property_avgs.png)